Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Conclusion and summary

-In this paper, we have investigated the electroweak vacuum instability in the adiabatic or non-adiabatic cosmological background.
-In general cosmological background, the vacuum fluctuations $\left< { \delta \phi }^{ 2 } \right>$ of the Higgs field can glow to the cosmological scale and destabilize the effective Higgs potential, or generate the catastrophic AdS domains or bubbles.
-These undesirable phenomena induce serious problems for the Higgs metastability Universe.
-We have obtained the exact renormalized vacuum fluctuations $\left< { \delta \phi }^{ 2 } \right>_{\rm ren}$ in the adiabatic, the non-adiabatic background, and the slow varying scalar background by using the adiabatic expansion or the adiabatic regularization methods.
-The non-adiabatic vacuum fluctuations of the Higgs field generally destabilize the effective Higgs potential, or generate the AdS domains or bubbles.
-On the other hand, the adiabatic Higgs vacuum fluctuations does not cause the catastrophic phenomena of the Higgs vacuum.
-However, if there are large background scalar fields, the adiabatic vacuum fluctuations of the Higgs field can destabilize the effective Higgs potential and give the upper bound of the scalar mass as $m_{S} \lesssim 10^{13}\ {\rm GeV}$ where we set the instability scale $\Lambda_{I} \approx 10^{11}\ {\rm GeV}$.
+In this paper, we have thoroughly investigated the stability of the electroweak vacuum in the FLRW background.
+Adopting the adiabatic (WKB) approximation or adiabatic regularization methods, we have clearly shown that the Higgs vacuum fluctuations depend on the curvature scale and also the masses of the Higgs field or other scalar field.
+Next, we have discussed the renormalization issues of the vacuum field fluctuations and shown that the standard effective potential is modified by the gravitational backreaction effects.
+Furthermore in Section~\ref{sec:instability} we have shown how the vacuum fluctuations of the Higgs field influence the stability of the electroweak vacuum in a rigid manner of the QFT in curved spacetime.
+The Higgs fluctuations in the non-adiabatic case as discussed in Section~\ref{sec:non-adiabatic} generally destabilize the effective Higgs potential, or generate the Higgs AdS domains or bubbles.
+On the other hand, the Higgs fluctuations in the adiabatic case as discussed in Section~\ref{sec:adiabatic} does not generally cause the collapse of the Higgs vacuum.
+However, if there are large background scalar fields as discussed in Section~\ref{sec:background}, the vacuum fluctuations of the Higgs field can destabilize the effective Higgs potential and give the upper bound on the scalar mass to be $m_{S} \lesssim 10^{13}\ {\rm GeV}$.
+We have provided new cosmological constraints and comprehensive description about the Higgs vacuum stability in the FLRW background

-\acknowledgments H.M. would like to thank Holger B. Nielsen and Kin-ya Oda for helpful comments and discussions.
-This work is supported in part by MEXT KAKENHI Nos.15H05889, and JP16H00877 (K.K.), and JSPS KAKENHI No. 26247042 and JP1701131 (K.K.).
+\acknowledgments We would like to thank Satoshi Iso, Holger B. Nielsen, Mihoko Nojiri and Kin-ya Oda for helpful comments and discussions.
+This work is supported in part by MEXT KAKENHI Nos.15H05889, JP16H00877 and JP18H04594 (K.K.), and JSPS KAKENHI No. 26247042 and JP1701131 (K.K.).